 I took my time going downhill, going slow and making sure I avoided roots and other obstacles.

 I began riding the stationary bike on the 3rd week of physical therapy.
 This was mostly for exercise, stretching, and strengthening but didn’t do much for my balance.

-When it was time to transition from a stationary bicycle to a regular road bicycle, I started small.
+When it was time to transition from a stationary bicycle to a regular road bicycle, I started with short rides.
 I rode around my street at first and was surprised how comfortable I felt.

 I decided to push it a little further.